katrinajoyceb/p16/README.md

 * Time
 * Weather
 * Personalized news feed, text messages, social media notifications

-* Provides health related information
+The mirror also provides health related information like <br />
+* Number of hours slept
+* Current body weight
+* Daily actitivy data like exercise and number of steps walked

 The mirror also performs other functionalities like <br />
 * Drag and drop widget icons